License and permit bonds guarantee that a landscaping business will complete a project in accordance with industry standards and regulations.

 When your landscaping business is bonded, you can get licensed, take on more projects, and provide your customers with peace of mind.

-Your state might require you to carry a bond in order to get a license.
+Your contractors state license board might require you to carry a bond in order to get a license.
 If so, it will also specify the size of the bond.

-Whether or not you need a license often depends on the type of work you do.
-For example, some states require licenses and bonds only for landscaping companies that apply pesticides or work on projects of a certain size.
+Whether or not you need a landscape construction professional license often depends on the type of work you do.
+For example, some states require licenses or bonds, such as a pesticide applicator license, only for landscaping companies that apply restricted-use pesticides, or work on projects of a certain size.

-To get your license, you'll likely need a certain level of education or experience.
-You may also have to pay a fee and pass an exam.
+To get your business license, you'll likely need a certain level of education or experience.
+You may also have to pay a fee and pass an exam, as part of the license application process.
+In addition, you might need to complete continuing education courses to maintain your landscape contractor license.

-State and county regulations may require you to obtain a permit for larger projects, or specific types of work.
+State and county regulations may require you to obtain a permit for more extensive projects, like a large home improvement assignment or an event hall outdoor patio, or specific types of work.
 Often these regulations kick in when a landscaper plans to disturb a large amount of earth, or change grading significantly.

 A permit may involve agreeing to perform your work in a certain manner, such as installing high efficiency sprinklers to save water in an arid area.
-You might need a permit or inspection for a swimming pool, fence, or tree removal, or to work on steep slopes or environmentally sensitive land.
+You might also need a permit or inspection for a swimming pool or fence installation, or to work on tree trimming or removal on environmentally sensitive land.

 Don't see your profession?
 Don't worry.
 We insure most businesses.

-While license and permit bonds protect your clients and help you comply with the law, they don't protect your business against common risks.
-Owners of landscaping businesses should also consider:
+While license and permit bonds help you comply with the law and protect your clients, they don't protect your lawn care business against common risks.

-General liability insurance: This policy can cover expenses related to customer injuries, customer property damage, and advertising injuries.
+General liability insurance: This policy covers expenses related to customer injuries and property damage, such as accidental damage to a customer's fence.

-Business owner's policy: A BOP bundles general liability coverage with commercial property insurance to protect against the most common business risks.
+Business owner's policy (BOP): A BOP bundles general liability coverage with commercial property insurance at a discount.
+It includes coverage for fires, theft, and other common losses.

-Cyber liability insurance: A cyber liability policy helps landscaping businesses recover from data breaches and cyberattacks that expose sensitive information.
+Cyber insurance: A cyber insurance policy helps landscaping businesses recover financially from data breaches and cyberattacks.
+It covers customer notification costs, cyberextortion payments, and other expenses related to a cyber incident.